-Amongst of the places that I thought very relevant to me being an entrepreneur when I visited Thailand were the handicraft factories we’ve visited.
+Amongst the places that I thought very relevant to me being an entrepreneur when I visited Thailand were the handicraft factories, we’ve visited.
 One of which was The Shinawatra Thai Silk Factory.

 The Thais were basically nice and courteous.
 When we arrived we were greeted nicely by their staff and were given a nice silk floral pin.
 Then we were offered an herb tea, which I cannot recall how they call it.
-The only thing that I surely remembered was the taste- it has lemon grass.
+The only thing that I surely remembered was the taste- it has lemongrass.
 Humorous as I am, I made a joke upon my first sip of the tea, ”hmmm, parang tinola!” (with matching expression of course).
-I wonder why nobody laugh at that joke.
-I just realized I was in the midst of other nationals and nobody understood what Tinola was. .
-In our group, we have Indians, Latinos, Indonesians, Africans, Malaysians and 4 Filipinos.
+I wonder why nobody laughs at that joke.
+I just realized I was in the midst of other nationals and nobody understood what Tinola was.
+In our group, we have Indians, Latinos, Indonesians, Africans, Malaysians, and 4 Filipinos.

 After finishing our tea, we start our tour in the factory.
 We were given an orientation about the history and business of The Shinawatra Thai Silk Factory.